pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 `cp310-abi3-macosx_10_9_universal2` would be equivalent to `cp310-abi3-macosx_10_9_x86_64.arm64`.

+Alternatively, this could be solved as an install-time problem.
+In this approach, package repositories would continue to store single-architecture, single-ABI artefacts; however, at time of installation, the installation tool would allow for the specification of multiple architectures/ABI combinations.
+The installer would download a wheel for each architecture/ABI requested, and as a post-processing step, merge the binaries for multiple architectures into a single fat binary for each ABI.
+This would simplify the story from the package archive's perspective, but would require significant modifications to installer tooling (some of which would require callouts to platform-specfic build tooling).

 Supporting Android's archiving approach requires no particular modifications to the "single architecture" solutions in use today.
 However, there may be a benefit to the developer experience if it is possible to ensure consistency